Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Method

-In the Prediction stage, each domain will predict outputs from their local models $f_t^k$ for all assistance rounds from $1$ to $T$.
-The predicted results will be broadcast to other domains, which will aggregate them with gradient assistance weights $w_{1:T}$ and gradient assisted learning rate $\eta_{1:T}$, to eventually generate a final prediction $F^T(x)$ that is implicitly operated on $\mathcal{R}$.
-Compared with the Learning stage, the Prediction stage does not need synchronization of each assistance round because we can operate all local AAEs across $T$ rounds before broadcasting the outputs.
+The above procedure can be iterated for a total of $T$ assistance rounds until we obtain a satisfactory performance (e.g., on validation data).
+Our algorithm involves two kinds of loss functions, namely a local loss function $\ell_k(\cdot)$ for fitting the pseudo-targets $\hat{\mathcal{R}}^{k}$, and an overarching loss function $\Loss_k(\cdot)$ for fitting the ratings $\mathcal{R}^k$ in hindsight.
+Since fitting the pseudo-targets is a regression problem, it is standard to let $\ell_k(\cdot)$ be $\ell_1$- or $\ell_2$-norm.
+We choose different overarching loss functions depending on whether the ratings are explicit or implicit feedback.
+We use regression loss functions such as the $\ell_2$-norm for explicit feedback and classification loss functions such as binary cross-entropy for implicit feedback.

-Our framework can help participants to form a shared community of interest.
-In particular, every data domain can provide its own task and seek assistance from others.
-The end-to-end assistance provided for another organization does not require the sharing of anyone's proprietary data, models, and objective functions.
-In practice, the participating organizations may receive financial rewards from the assisting ones.
-Consequently, all participants can become mutually beneficial to each other.
+In the Prediction stage, each organization will predict outputs from their local models $f_t^k$ for all assistance rounds from $1$ to $T$.
+The predicted results will be broadcast to other organizations, which will aggregate them with gradient assistance weights $w_{1:T}$ and gradient assisted learning rate $\eta_{1:T}$, to eventually produce an overarching prediction $F^T(x)$ which is implicitly operated on $\mathcal{R}$.
+Compared with the Learning stage, the Prediction stage does not require synchronization of each assistance round because we can operate all local models across $T$ rounds before broadcasting the outputs.